Welcome

 Asteroid

-component. - Add a system to update the position of the asteroids based on their direction and speed.
+- Add a system to update the position of the asteroids based on their direction and speed.

 Losing the Game